grz0zrg/tinycelfgraphics/README.md

 Note :

 * 176 bytes by removing null syscall parameters, this is probably safe on x86-64 but i don't know if it is safe for x86 platforms so i let that out.

+## Framebuffer with custom 64 bits ELF headers

+Same as before with a custom 64 bits assembly ELF header, probably the best of all executables due to flexibility (advantage of C code + hand made ELF header customizations).
+Can be adapted for file output.

+How ?
+The program is compiled with GCC (optimized), a binary blob (without headers) is then extracted and included inside a custom ELF header compiled with NASM, the result is then compressed.

+There is some potentially unsafe shortcuts compared to others such as :

+* ELF padding / ABI target / version field is used to store the framebuffer device (/dev/fb0) string, using the padding field is safe but there is still doubts about the ABI field
+* Syscalls null arguments are discarded (see `fb.c` comments), this rely on the asumption that all registers are set to 0 when the program start.

+64 bits ELF result :

+* 171 bytes optimized
+* 164 bytes optimized + compressed

+32 bits version is not available yet but this shouldn't be too hard to convert.

+Original idea / implementation come from [this article](http://mainisusuallyafunction.blogspot.com/2015/01/151-byte-static-linux-binary-in-rust.html)

 ### SDL